shopware/docs/resources/guidelines/testing/store/quality-guidelines-plugins/README.md

 ### Backend apps

-1. We check the complete functionality of the app and test wherever the administration is impacted by the app.
+We check the complete functionality of the app and test wherever the administration is impacted by the app.

-### API/Payment apps
+### API or Payment apps

 1. We check for an API test button.
 Apart from that, you can validate the required credentials while saving them in the app settings.
 In this case, a status message must be displayed in the backend and Shopware log.